google/honggfuzz/docs/FeedbackDrivenFuzzing.md

 # Requirements for software-based coverage-guided fuzzing (ASAN code coverage) #
   * Clang 3.7/3.8/3.9/newer for compiling the fuzzed software (-fsanitize-coverage=bb -fsanitize=address)

-# Requirements for hardware-based coverage-guided fuzzing (counters, Intel BTS/PT) #
+# Requirements for hardware-based coverage-guided fuzzing #
   * GNU/Linux OS
-  * Relatively modern Linux kernel (v 3.2 should suffice)
+  * Relatively modern Linux kernel (v4.0 should suffice)
   * CPU which is supported by the [perf subsystem](https://perf.wiki.kernel.org/index.php/Main_Page) for hardware-assisted instruction and branch counting
   * CPU supporting [BTS (Branch Trace Store)](https://software.intel.com/en-us/forums/topic/277868?language=en) for hardware assisted unique edge (branch pairs) counting.
 Currently it's available only in some newer Intel CPUs (unfortunately no AMD support for now)
   * CPU supporting [Intel PT (Processor Tracing)](https://software.intel.com/en-us/blogs/2013/09/18/processor-tracing) for hardware assisted unique edge (branch pairs) counting.
 Currently it's available only in some newer Intel CPUs (unfortunately no AMD support for now)

+# Requirements for hardware-based counter-guided fuzzing (Intel/AMD and possibly other CPU architectures) #
+  * GNU/Linux OS with a supported CPU

 # Examples #
 The fuzzing strategy is trying to identify files which add new code coverage (or increased instruction/branch counters).
 Then it adds such input files to the (dynamic) input corpus.